 Primary goals: Be healthy and improve her fitness for her own gratification and joy of training.

 Drinks: 2 cups of coffee + Splenda + almond milk every morning with her breakfast of eggs and oats.
-Coffee is a ritual she’s been doing since her college days and has no idea what a morning is like without it.
+Coffee is a ritual she’s been doing since her college days, and she has no idea what a morning is like without it.
 Throughout the rest of the day, she is also a recreational coffee drinker.
-May not need it later, but if she meets up with a friend at a coffee shop or drives by a Starbucks, a latte is never past her.
+She may not need it later, but if she meets up with a friend at a coffee shop or drives by a Starbucks, a latte is never past her.

-In essence, for all of these examples: the verdict of whether coffee is really beneficial before a workout all comes down to a matter of your hormones and stress levels.
+For all of these examples: the verdict of whether coffee is really beneficial before a workout comes down to your hormones and stress levels.

-This, coupled with the additional stress of a workout on your body, day in and day out, can yield some not-so-positive effects.
+This, coupled with the additional stress of a workout on your body, can yield some not-so-positive effects day in and day out.